Abdul Khaliq Hazara (assassin): Execution

 Abdul Khaliq was imprisoned and under torture gave up the names of his accomplices.
 Abdul Khaliq was given a trial in which he named all his friends and family members as accomplices.
 The strength of these claims has since been questioned by the lone surviving member of Abdul Khaliq's family.
 He was eventually sentenced to death along with 16 others.
 The majority of Abdul Khaliq's family were taken to the Deh Mazang prison.

 Sixteen nooses were prepared at the execution site.
 Abdul Khaliq was brought over and was asked with which one of his fingers he squeezed the trigger.
 He lifted his index finger, and immediately that finger was cut off.
 He was then questioned which eye he used to aim, upon which they immediately gouged out that eye with a dagger.
 The authorities eventually tortured Abdul Khaliq to death instead of hanging him.
 Security officers tortured Abdul Khaliq by cutting his tongue and gouging his eyes and soldiers killed him with bayonets while his family and friends were forced to watch.

+Legacy

 Abdul Khaliq Hazara is considered to be a martyr by Hazaras and the Solidarity Party of Afghanistan.